 What is the course schedule?

-This is a self-paced online course.
-As soon as you enroll you'll have access to all of the video/audio/PDF material.
+We'll gather live four consecutive Thursdays in January/February 2022: Jan 13th, Jan 20th, Jan 27th, and Feb 3rd.
+All sessions will be recorded.
+Other than that, this is a self-paced online course.
+As soon as you enroll you'll have access to all of the rich pre-recorded video/audio/PDF material.

 How long does it take to complete the course?